 Warm a heavy bottom pot over medium high heat, until water dripped over top sizzles.
 Add oil.
 Sear all sides of cut beef.
 Once all sides are seared, place seared beef into slow cooker.
 Set slow cooker temperature to high.
 Pour sauce over top.
 Add bay leaves.
 Cook for 5-6 hours on high (or 8 hours on low) covered.

 After about 5 hours (or 7 hours on low) shred beef using 2 forks to pull it apart.
-Stir to completely coat in sauce, cover and cook for 1 more hour.
+Taste, and add additional teaspoon of salt (as needed), stir to completely coat in sauce.
+Cover and cook for 1 more hour.
 After this time you can serve and enjoy or turn slow cooker to warm until ready to serve.

 To create burrito: Layer* pico de gallo, Chipotle’s Copycat Cilantro Lime Rice and Chipotle’s Copycat Barbacoa on a large flour tortilla.
 Additional toppings of Chipotle’s Copycat Guacamole, sour cream and cheddar cheese are also exceptional. *Click on link for recipes